 Jazz Recall Joel Bolomboy from Salt Lake City Stars

-SALT LAKE CITY (February 21, 2017) – The Utah Jazz announced today that the team has recalled forward Joel Bolomboy from the Salt Lake City Stars, the Jazz’s exclusively owned and operated NBA D-League team.
-This marked the 14th assignment this season for Bolomboy (6-9, 235, Weber State).
+SALT LAKE CITY (January 23, 2017) – The Utah Jazz announced today that the team has recalled forward Joel Bolomboy from the Salt Lake City Stars, the Jazz’s exclusively owned and operated NBA D-League team.
+This marked the ninth assignment this season for Bolomboy (6-9, 235, Weber State).
 He will re-join the team prior to tonight’s game against Oklahoma City.

 About the Utah Jazz

 Founded as the 18th member of the National Basketball Association (NBA) in 1974, and located in Salt Lake City since 1979, the Utah Jazz are committed to excellence as a team and in the community.
 On the court, the Jazz are the third-winningest team in the NBA over the last 30 years, having won eight division titles and two Western Conference championships along with 14 seasons of 50-plus wins, and are supported by one of the most passionate fan bases in all of sports.
 Away from the court, the Jazz are very active in the local community and have assisted a multitude of organizations and worthy causes by way of charitable donations, service and grants through Larry H. Miller Charities.
 The Utah Jazz also operate the Junior Jazz program, the largest and longest-running youth basketball league in the NBA, featuring more than 50,000 players and an additional 13,000 volunteers who take part annually across seven states.
 For more information on the Utah Jazz, visit www.utahjazz.com.